 I had pushed the Great Sphinx, arguably the grandest and most recognizable statue in the world, back into a period when humanity was supposedly just transitioning from a hunter-gatherer economy to a sedentary life.
 People 7000 or more years ago were still brutish and unsavory, at least by modern civilized standards.
 Certainly they were not carving giant statues (the Sphinx is about 20 meters tall by over 70 meters long) out of solid limestone bedrock.
 Immediately after my announcement of an older Sphinx, I was under attack.
 Archaeologist Carol Redmount (University of California, Berkeley) was quoted in the media, “There’s just no way that could be true.”
 The article continued, “The people of that region would not have had the technology, the governing institutions or even the will to build such a structure thousands of years before Khafre’s reign, she said.”5

 The initial hoopla peaked in February 1992 at a “debate” on the age of the Great Sphinx held at the Chicago meeting of the American Association for the Advancement of Science.6 As the New York Times put it, “The exchange was to last an hour, but it spilled over to a news conference and then a hallway confrontation in which voices were raised and words skated on the icy edge of scientific politeness.”
 Egyptologist Mark Lehner could not accept the notion of an older Sphinx, personally attacking me by labeling my research “pseudoscience.”
 Lehner argued, “If the Sphinx was built by an earlier culture, where is the evidence of that civilization?
 Where are the pottery shards?
 People during that age were hunters and gatherers.
 They didn’t build cities.”7 At the time I lacked any pottery shards.
 But I was sure of my science, and I persisted.
-Two decades later, we have something better than pottery shards, and even earlier than my conservative Sphinx date of circa 5000 BCE to 7000 BCE (I now currently posit, based on additional evidence and a reanalysis of my original data, that the core body of the Great Sphinx dates back to the end of the last ice age; the head was re-carved in dynastic times).
-Göbekli Tepe dates back over 10,000 years ago.
+Decades later, we have something better than pottery shards, and even earlier than my conservative Sphinx date of circa 7000 BCE to 5000 BCE (I now currently posit, based on additional evidence and a reanalysis of my original data, that the core body of the Great Sphinx dates back to the end of the last ice age; the head was re-carved in dynastic times).
+Göbekli Tepe dates back approximately 12,000 years ago.

 BETTER THAN POT SHARDS

-A short drive from Urfa (alternatively Şanlıurfa), Southeastern Turkey, atop a mountain north of the Harran Plain, sits Göbekli Tepe.
+A short drive from Urfa (alternatively Şanlıurfa), Southeastern Turkey, atop a low mountain north of the Harran Plain, sits Göbekli Tepe.
 In 1995 the late Prof. Dr. Klaus Schmidt of the German Archaeological Institute began excavating the site.8 In 2010 I first visited it for myself.
 I was amazed.

 At Göbekli Tepe immense finely carved and decorated T-shaped limestone pillars, many in the range of two to five and a half meters tall and weighing up to an estimated 10 to 15 tons, stand in Stonehenge-like circles.
 The workmanship is extraordinary, with clear sharp edges that would do any modern mason proud.
 It may be a cliché, but I cannot help but think of the opening scene of the classic 1968 movie 2001: A Space Odyssey.
 A group of ape-like proto-humans discovers a giant monolith; influenced by it, they learn to use tools, leading to civilization.9

 Various pillars at Göbekli Tepe are decorated with bas-reliefs of animals, including foxes, boars, snakes, aurochs (wild cattle), Asiatic wild asses, wild sheep, birds (cranes, a vulture), a gazelle, and arthropods (scorpion, ants).
 The carvings are refined, sophisticated, and beautifully executed.
 Not only are there bas-reliefs, but also carvings in the round, including a carnivorous beast, possibly a lion or other feline, working its way down a column, apparently in pursuit of a boar carved in relief below.
 In the round carvings of lions and boars have been uncovered, now housed in the Museum of Şanlıurfa, as is a life-sized statue of a man, which, though from Urfa, apparently dates to the Göbekli Tepe era.
 Also from Göbekli Tepe are perfectly drilled stone beads.
 And, according to Prof. Schmidt, while some of the stone pillars were set in the local bedrock, others were set into a concrete- or terrazzo-like floor.
-Looking only at style and quality of workmanship, one might easily suggest that Göbekli Tepe dates between 3000 and 1000 BCE.
+Looking only at the style and quality of workmanship, one might easily suggest that Göbekli Tepe dates between 3000 and 1000 BCE.
 How wrong one would be.
-Based on radiocarbon analyses, the site goes back to the period of 9000 to 10,000 BCE (or possibly earlier), and was intentionally buried circa 8000 BCE.10 That is, the site dates back an astounding 10,000 to 12,000 years ago!
+Based on radiocarbon analyses, the site goes back to the period of 9000 to 10,000 BCE (or possibly earlier), and was intentionally buried by no later than circa 8000 BCE.10 That is, the site dates back an astounding 10,000 to 12,000 years ago!